weavejester/integrant/README.md

 order.
 Unlike Component, `halt!` is entirely side-effectful.
 The return value should be ignored, and the system structure discarded.

+It's also important that `halt-key!` is **idempotent**.
+We should be able to run it multiple times on the same key without issue.

 Integrant marks functions that are entirely side-effectful with an ending `!`.
 You should ignore the return value of any function ending in a `!`.